moding-il/bizdoc.core/README.md

 In addition to roles, a pattern can be set a _rule_.
 See [Rules](#rules) section on how to add an expression.

 The Usage reports use patterns to selectivly show data relevant to the user.
 .
-You can test if the user can view a cirtain set of axes using the AuthorizedAsync() method of the CubeService service.
+You can test if the user can view a cirtain set of axes using the Authorize() method of the CubeService service.

 > Patterns does not imply to cube charts.
 Use other measure of restriction such as setting the Privileges attribute in cube views configuration.